About the Program

 - Between Heaven and Earth.
 Harriet Beinfield and Efrem Korngold

-- A Practical Guide to Acu-Points.
+- A Practical Guide to Acu-points.
 Chris Jarmey and Ilaira Bouratinos

-- Acupressure Charts
+- Acupuncture Charts (recommended)

 Practical Techniques (230 hours)